Bend, Oregon Therapists

 An Overview of Mental Health in Bend, Oregon

-Central Oregon is a region made up of Deschutes, Crook, and Jefferson Counties, and the largest city in the region, with an estimated population of 91,122 as of 2016, is Bend, Oregon, the county seat of Deschutes County.
+Central Oregon is a region made up of Deschutes, Crook, and Jefferson Counties, and the largest city in the region, with an estimated population of 91,122 as of 2016, in Bend, Oregon, the county seat of Deschutes County.
 Men’s Journal Magazine listed Bend as one of the 10 Best Places to Live in 2016.
-With a mild, arid climate, Bend is seen as a haven for outdoors sports.
+With a mild, arid climate, Bend is seen as a haven for outdoor sports.

-However, the entire state of Oregon, including Bend and other communities in the Central Oregon region, faces significant issues with regard to prevalence of mental illness and limited access to care.
+However, the entire state of Oregon, including Bend and other communities in the Central Oregon region, faces significant issues with regard to the prevalence of mental illness and limited access to care.

 Mental Health Challenges in Bend, Oregon